JonKing93/pfdf/CONTRIBUTING.md

 to verify that all code is formatted correctly.
 The Gitlab pipeline requires that this check passes before code can be merged.

 ## Testing
 This project uses the `pytest` framework to implement tests, and the Gitlab pipeline requires that all tests pass before new code can be added.
 As a rule, all new code should include accompanying tests.
-The tests for each module should be named `test_<module>.py` and placed in the `tests` folder.
-In the case of private and public modules with the same name (i.e. `rasters.py and `_rasters.py`), you may append "private" and "public" to the end of the test file name.
+The tests should follow a parallel structure to the `pfdf` package, and the tests for a given module should be name `test_<module>.py`.

-Within a test module, the tests for a function should be grouped into a class.
+Within a test module, multiple tests for the same function should be grouped into a class.
 For large classes, the tests for each property or method should likewise be grouped into a class.
 For small classes, it may be appropriate to group all tests into a single class.
 Test class names should use capitalized camel-case.
 Underscores are discouraged, except when needed to distinguish between public and private routines with the same name.
 Individual tests should be named using standard Python snakecase (lowercase separated by underscores).

 Note that you can check the status of the tests using:
 ```